NATIONAL CHECKERS DAY AND DOGS IN POLITICS DAY

 HOW TO OBSERVE #NationalCheckersDay

 Learn more about the political dogs of the White House by visiting the Presidential Pet Museum.
+You can also read up on them in 7 Famous Presidential Pets.
 Share your memories of political pets either locally, nationally, or globally.
 Use #NationalCheckersDay or #DogsInPoliticsDay to post on social media.

 NATIONAL CHECKERS DAY HISTORY